zohaibshahzadkhan/EmployeeInsights/README.md

 | 6            | As a user, I want the program to generate comprehensive summaries based on the survey data     | So I can present key findings to management and stakeholders.                                                                                                                |
 | 7            | As a user, I want the program to be easy to use and navigate                                   | So that users with varying technical skills can utilize it effectively.                                                                                                       |
 | 8            | As a user, I want the program to save analysis summaries to a separate worksheet within Google Sheet | So that historical data can be maintained for future reference.                                                                                                            |

+## Features

+The Employee Insight Survey Analyzer is designed to provide efficient analysis of survey data from employees stored in a Google Sheet.
+Here's a deeper look at its key features:

+### 1. Data Analysis
+   - **Comprehensive Analysis**: Utilizing the Pandas library, the application performs comprehensive analysis on employee data, including age and salary distributions.
+This allows employers to gain valuable insights into the demographics of their workforce and identify any salary trends.

+### 2. Google Sheets Integration
+   - **Seamless Data Retrieval**: Through the use of the `gspread` library and Google Sheets API, the application seamlessly retrieves survey data from the designated Google Sheet named `employee_data`.
+This integration ensures that the latest employee data is used for analysis.
+   - **Adding New Employees**: Employers can easily add new employee data to the Google Sheet directly from the application.
+This ensures that the database remains up-to-date without the need for manual data entry.

+### 3. User-Friendly Interface
+   - **Intuitive Navigation**: The application provides a simple and intuitive menu-driven interface, allowing users to easily select and execute various options such as generating summaries, adding new employees, or viewing existing data.
+   - **Error Handling**: Robust error handling mechanisms are implemented to validate input data.
+In case of any errors, informative error messages are displayed to guide users on how to rectify them, ensuring data accuracy and integrity.

+### 4. Summary Saving
+   - **Data Preservation**: Upon analysis, the application saves comprehensive summaries to a separate worksheet named `employee_summary` within the Google Sheet.
+This allows employers to maintain historical data and refer back to previous analysis results for future reference and comparison.

+## Future Features

+### 1. Export to CSV

+- **Data Export**: Add functionality to export analysis results to CSV format.

+### 2. Filtering Options

+- **Segmented Analysis**: Provide filtering options for analysis results, allowing users to focus on specific area.

+### 3. Feedback Mechanism

+- **User Input Gathering**: Incorporate a feedback mechanism to gather user input and suggestions for further improvements to the application.